-(Bogota, Quindio Coffee Region, Cartagena)
+(Bogota, Risaralda Coffee Region, Cartagena)

-Upon arrival you will be met by our local representative who will help you locate your vehicle.
+Upon your arrival you will be met by a local representative who will help you locate your vehicle.

 Enjoy a private airport transfer with professional driver and guide.